ApiLogicServer/Docs/docs/Tutorial.md

 ### 3.a Customize UI: Declare UI Behavior

 The admin app is not built with complex html and javascript.
-Instead, it is configured with the `ui/admin/admin.yml`, automatically created from your data model by `ApiLogicServer create`.
+Instead, it is *configured* with  `ui/admin/admin.yml`, automatically created from your data model by `ApiLogicServer create`.

 You can customize this file in your IDE to control which fields are shown (including joins), hide/show conditions, help text etc.  The `add-cust` process above has simulated such customizations.